Interaction-free measurement of multiple objects using a universal integrated photonic processor: Background

 \subsection{Quantum interrogation of multiple objects}

 In 2024, Filatov and Auzinsh first proposed a conceptual scheme to detect multiple objects interaction-free using a single probe particle \cite{filatovSetupInteractionfreeMeasurement2024}.
 Their proposal takes advantage of the fact that the probe - a photon - is preserved during interrogation of the object's presence, and can thus be used for subsequent interrogations.
 In a conceptual design for two objects, illustrated in Fig.\ref{fig:Filatov}, each output of an EV interferometer, possibly containing object 1, connects to one of two other EV setups.
 The latter two are partially overlapped, in such a way that both can potentially be obstructed by object 2.
 The photon initially goes through the first interferometer to test for object 1.
 Instead of terminating its journey at dark-port or bright-port detectors, the photon continues towards one of the two subsequent interferometers, probing object 2.
 In total, the system has four output ports where photodetectors are placed, yielding four possible detection outcomes: a click at $D_{12}$, indicating “object 1 and object 2 are both present”; at $D_1$, indicating “object 1 is present but no information about object 2”; at $D_2$, indicating “object 2 is present but no information about object 1”; and at $D_0$, giving no information about either.
-In effect, a single photon passing through this network can probe both objects simultaneously in a counterfactual manner.
+In effect, a single detection event of the probe at $D_{12}$ heralds the presence of both objects at their respective locations.
 For the generalisation to $n$ objects, one could envision $2^n$ different outcomes corresponding to all combinations of presence/absence information – though implementing such a fully overlapping interferometer network would require an exponential number of physical resources if done spatially, as the $n^{th}$ additional object would require $2^{n-1}$ additional overlapping devices.
 Filatov and Auzinsh pointed out that, by encoding the information about each object in the photon’s temporal degree of freedom - e.g., by introducing a delay in the path at the exit of the dark port with respect to the bright one - one could achieve the multi-object IFM with only linear resource scaling.
 In this case, the number of objects that can be detected is limited by the detector's time resolution and coherence length of the photons, and more effort is required in accounting for the photons' time-of-arrival in the results \cite{filatovSetupInteractionfreeMeasurement2024}.